tnx21/Comp-Mddn-Game_Nara/README.md

 * Go to Assets -> Scenes -> Menu.unity
 * Play

+<b>NOTE: Some of the assets may be missing due to issues from importing blender files.
+If you want to play the game on windows, please follow the windows build instructions. </b>

 To play on Windows:
+* Clone the repository
+* Extract Windows Build.zip
+* Double click Nara.exe

+<b>NOTE: The Windows version is using some different assets than the Mac build because of blender importing issues.
+We prefer if you use the Mac build since it has all the proper assets.
+However, the Windows build does work properly if you do not have a Mac.</b>

 To play on Mac:
 * Clone the repository